awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-cluster-auto-scaling-console.md

 ## Step 3: Create a Capacity Provider<a name="console-tutorial-capacity-provider"></a>

 Use the following steps to create an Amazon ECS capacity provider\.
+See [Amazon ECS capacity providers](cluster-capacity-providers.md) for more information\.

 **To create a capacity provider**